MitchelPaulin/Walleye/README.md

-# Courier
+# Walleye

-Courier is a chess engine written completely in rust.
+Walleye is a chess engine written completely in rust.

 ![tests](https://github.com/MitchelPaulin/ChessEngine/actions/workflows/rust.yml/badge.svg)

-Courier is a UCI compatible engine written using the classical alpha-beta style AI.
+Walleye is a UCI compatible engine written using the classical alpha-beta style AI.
 It supports loading board positions from arbitrary FEN strings, unicode pretty printing to the console and UCI communication logs to help with debugging.

 Originally this project was meant as a first introduction to rust and chess programming, but it got a bit carried away.